Edmond de Rothschild Family Philanthropy: Legacy transformation since 2005

 In order to transform these long-standing legacies into a single network and transition from traditional giving to strategic philanthropy, Benjamin and Ariane de Rothschild launched the newly instituted Edmond de Rothschild Foundations in 2005.

 A number of historic relationships were continued through this transition.
 Oversight of the Edmond de Rothschild Collection is maintained at the Musée du Louvre in Paris, and the Edmond de Rothschild Foundations supported the Louvre's 2008-2014 renovation of its 18th-century furniture galleries.
 The Adolphe de Rothschild Foundation Hospital, created in 1905, underwent a deep transformation starting in 2010 to deepen its specialization in the treatment and research on the eye and the brain.
 In 2012, the OPEJ was reorganized in partnership with the French national welfare services as the Fondation OPEJ - Baron Edmond de Rothschild.

 Organization

-The Edmond de Rothschild Foundations are composed of ten structures, several of which rely on funding from the New York-based Edmond de Rothschild Foundation valued at 17 million US dollars in 2023.
+The Edmond de Rothschild Foundations are composed of various structures, several of which rely on funding from the New York-based Edmond de Rothschild Foundation valued at 17 million US dollars in 2023.